-On the site of this old church (now the Olga Olby Hall) and the neighbouring buildings, the Saint-Pierre priory was built in 1026 by the Benedictine monks of the Abbey of

-Of Saint Germain d'Auxerre.
+On the site of this former church (now the Olga Olby Hall) and the neighbouring buildings, the priory of Saint-Pierre was built in 1026 by the Benedictine monks of the Abbey of Saint Germain d'Auxerre.

-The priory declined at the end of the 15th century, and in 1621 it was given to the Minimes Fathers.
-In 1629, the Minimes rebuilt the premises and the cloister as they are today
+The priory declined at the end of the 15th century, and in 1621 it was ceded to the Minimes Fathers.
+In 1629, the Minimes rebuilt the premises and the cloister as they exist today.

-The buildings around the cloister are now home to the "Pierre Lôo" day hospital
+The buildings around the cloister now house the "Pierre Lôo" day hospital.

-pierre Lôo" day hospital.
-The cloister is closed to the public except for the Heritage Days.
-The former church, which is currently used as an exhibition and concert hall, bears the name of Olga Olby (1900-1990), a Russian painter who donated her works to the town of Decize.
+This former church is currently used as an exhibition and concert hall and bears the name of Olga Olby (1900-1990), a Russian painter who donated her works to the town of Decize.

-The Olga Olby room or former church of the Minimes Convent dates from the 11th and 12th centuries.
-This room is now dedicated to concerts and exhibitions.
-It can be visited by individuals in July and August as part of a guided tour and all year round by appointment for groups
+It can be visited by individuals in July and August as part of a guided tour and all year round by appointment for groups.